stianloader/GslStarplane/README.md

 in the project buildscript.

 ## The `remapJar` task

+**WARNING**: The 0.2.X branch uses the more experimental stianloader-remapper and micromixin-remapper frameworks.
+Unlike the tiny-remapper used by the 0.1.X releases they haven't been tested quite a lot and may especially be vulnerable to failing to remap mixins or accounting for the member inheritance hierarchy.

 The `remapJar` task remaps all references of deobfuscated members to use the obfuscated names instead.
 It produces the jar that can be used outside